15 Freelance Tax Deductions

 Rent/ home office: If you rent an office, studio, or shared workspace, you can deduct those costs from your taxes.

 If you have a home office, you can deduct a portion of your mortgage or rent.
 But, you must have an area that’s designated only for your work.
+And, be careful about claiming in-home office space.
+Many tax professionals cite it as magnet for tax audits.

 Utilities: If your workspace is outside of your home, you can deduct 100% of the costs for electricity, heating, and cooling.